Mario-SO/portfolio-blog/content/Day08.md

 # As we were saying...

-Today I went on and tried the [EVM Through CTFs](https://www.evmthroughctfs.com/) challenges and oh god are they good.
+Today I went on and tried the [EVM Through CTFs](https://www.evmthroughctfs.com/) challenges and, *oh god* are they good.

 Even though the first challenge is a bit of a warmup (especially if you read my previous post [Day04 - Calldata & Foundry](https://blog.mariodev.xyz/day04/)) it rapidly gets harder and harder, I'm actually stuck in the last part of challenge one, but I'll get there.

-But today I wanted to dive deeper into `opcodes` and `stack` as in the 3rd part of this first challenge.

 # Opcodes & Stack resources

-The first thing I did was to look at the [EVM Opcodes](https://ethervm.io/) page and [evm.codes](https://www.evm.codes/) too, I think they are the best and only resource you really need to understand how evm works.
+The first thing I did was to look at the [EVM Opcodes](https://ethervm.io/) and [evm.codes](https://www.evm.codes/) webpages, I think they are the best and only resource you really need to understand how evm works.

-Personally found the [playground](https://www.evm.codes/playground) very useful, but the other webpage is also great for reference.
+Personally I prefer the [playground](https://www.evm.codes/playground) provided in *evm.codes* so that's the one I use the most.

+---

 # The challenge